The Mental Health Solution . com

 Negative thinking and maladaptive behaviors were addressed in my articles on Stress Management, Anger Management and Anxiety.
 Be sure to review these articles.

 Now, Spiritual Warfare.
-Anything other than mild depression likely involves a Spiritual Foothold.
+Anything other than very mild depression likely involves a Spiritual Foothold.

 There are three salient categories of issues that result in spiritual footholds that cause depression.
 They follow.